Tally-1/Vehicle-FSM/README.md

 To Init the FSM do:

-1) Place the file in the mission folder.
+1) Place the "DCO_Fsm.fsm" in the mission folder.
 2) write the following into "Init.sqf"   (Or "InitServer.sqf" for MP)

 [300, false, 1] execFSM "DCO_Fsm.fsm";